Douglas Mawson - Australasian Antarctic Expedition 1911-1914

 The other members of the expedition were largely from Australian and New Zealand universities.
-The ship used was the Aurora originally built in Dundee and bought from Newfoundland, she was refitted in London before sailing to Hobart where the team members would board her.
+The ship used was the Aurora originally built in Dundee and bought from Newfoundland, she was refitted in London before sailing to Hobart, Tasmania where the team members would board her.

 The Aurora departed from Hobart on December 2nd 1911 for Macquarie Island.
 Characteristically for expeditions at this time in wooden sailing ships with auxiliary engine power, the rough seas encountered caused anxieties.
 The first night the wind rose to a full gale.
 Large quantities of deck cargo began moving around and the crew had their work cut out to secure the lashings in the teeth of the storm.
 A plug in one of the fresh water tanks was washed away and seawater rushed in resulting in the drinking supply being rationed afterwards.

 Rough weather continued for the next few days and a huge wave carried away one side of the bridge (fortunately without any loss of life).
 Eventually the weather abated and on December 11th Macquarie Island was sighted.
-At the northern end of the island they came across the crew of a recently wrecked ship, the Clyde who could be returned to civilization by the auxiliary vessel, the Toroa.
-Establishing a base on Macquarie Island was the first objective of the expedition, a base hut and wireless station were soon erected with the Aurora leaving a party of men here sailing again for the south on 23rd December.
+At the northern end of the island they came across the crew of a recently wrecked ship, the Clyde who could be returned to civilization by the auxiliary supply vessel, the Toroa that was following shortly behind the Aurora.
+Establishing a base on Macquarie Island was the first objective of the expedition, a base hut and wireless station were soon erected manned by a party from the Aurora which sailed again for the south on the 23rd of December.

 They reached a place that Mawson named Commonwealth Bay on January 7th 1912.
 A boat was lowered and rowed towards shore.
 This was an area of a great concentration of wildlife, Weddell seals and Adelie penguins were abundant, the latter in thousands.
 This was the only point on the Antarctic continent that anyone had stood on in a distance of about 2000 miles, it was named Cape Denison and became the center of operations for the expedition.
 The Aurora was unloaded and work began on the building of the huts, the Aurora had to leave as soon as she could to drop another field party, the eight man "Western party" led by Frank Wild 1500 miles further along the coast.